CaptainX3/CW-Playable-Subs/Readme.md

 ---
 ## Mod Installation Instructions

+***IMPORTANT NOTE: Only follow this process when installing the mod for the FIRST TIME.
+If you already have the mod and want to update your copy, [click here for instructions.](#updating-the-mod)***

 * STEP 1: Click the green "Clone or Download" button that you see at the top of this page.

 * STEP 2: Click the "Download ZIP" option.